JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 This section will describe in detail how to create an experiment, but if you would like more detailed instructions or run into issues not addressed in this section, please see these tutorials on [creating a condition](protocol-designer_create-condition_tutorial.md) and [creating an experiment](protocol-designer_design-experiment_tutorial.md).

 You can start creating conditions using the files imported in the previous step.
-The easiest starting point is to hit the *Auto-Fill*{:.gui-btn} button.
+The easiest starting point is to hit the _Auto-Fill_{:.gui-btn} button.
 This will create a block trial for every pattern imported, as well as create a pre-trial, inter-trial, and post-trial using the first pattern.
 Each trial will default to mode 1 and automatically pair a position function and one analog output function to each pattern (if they exist).
 Durations default to double the length of the position function.
-Hitting *Auto-Fill*{:.gui-btn} will produce something like this:
+Hitting _Auto-Fill_{:.gui-btn} will produce something like this:

 ![After Auto-fill](assets/protocol-designer_after_auto-fill.png "Main window of the experiment designer after hitting the Auto-Fill button"){:.pop}

-Notice that cells holding parameters not used in mode 1 (such as *Frame Rate*{:.gui-txt}, *Gain*{:.gui-txt}, and *Offset*{:.gui-txt}) are disabled.
+Notice that cells holding parameters not used in mode 1 (such as _Frame Rate_{:.gui-txt}, _Gain_{:.gui-txt}, and _Offset_{:.gui-txt}) are disabled.
 If you try to edit these cells you will get a warning and your change will be reset.
 Each mode uses different parameters so if you change the mode of a condition, the cells will automatically adjust, enabling those used in that mode and disabling the rest.

-The string in the cells under *Pattern Name*{:.gui-txt}, *Position Function*{:.gui-txt}, and *AO 1*{:.gui-txt} to *AO 4*{:.gui-txt} are the names of the files of that type you have imported.
+The string in the cells under _Pattern Name_{:.gui-txt}, _Position Function_{:.gui-txt}, and _AO 1_{:.gui-txt} to _AO 4_{:.gui-txt} are the names of the files of that type you have imported.
 If you click on one of the Pattern cells, two things will happen.
 You will get a preview of that pattern in the preview pane.
-This preview starts at frame 1, and you can use the *Play*{:.gui-btn}, *Forward Frame*{:.gui-btn}, and *Back Frame*{:.gui-txt} buttons to look at the different frames of the selected pattern.
+This preview starts at frame 1, and you can use the _Play_{:.gui-btn}, _Forward Frame_{:.gui-btn}, and _Back Frame_{:.gui-txt} buttons to look at the different frames of the selected pattern.

 If the small checkbox labeled "Arena preview" at the bottom right corner of the window is checked, the pattern you clicked on will also be displayed on the arena screens.
 This allows you to preview what that pattern will look like on the screen.
 As you play, move forward, or move back through the frames, the arena display will update as well.

 __Note__: Please make sure this check box is not checked if your computer is not actually connected to the arena screens or if the screens are not completely set up as this could cause an error.
 {:.warning}

 The second thing that will happen is that the embedded list to the right of the preview will fill with all the imported files of that type (patterns if you've selected a pattern cell, position functions if you've selected a position function cell, and an analog output function for the AO cells).
 The filename of the selected cell is highlighted, but you may choose other items in this list.
 If you do, a preview of the item you clicked in the list will appear in the preview frame (and on the arena if enabled).
 You may go through this list, previewing items, until you find the one you want.
-Confirm a change in your currently selected cell with the *Select*{:.gui-btn} button.
+Confirm a change in your currently selected cell with the _Select_{:.gui-btn} button.
 Clicking an empty cell will also provide this list, and you can choose the item you want and hit select to populate the empty cell.

 ## Other methods of arranging parameters and trials

 Notice the buttons to the right of the block trials table.
-They modify the trial or trials currently selected through the checkbox at the end of each line. *Shift up*{:.gui-btn} and *Shift down*{:.gui-btn} will move your selected trial(s) up and down throughout the main block of trials. *Add trial*{:.gui-btn} will add a copy of the selected trials to the bottom of the block.
-If no trial is selected, the new trial is based on the last item in the block. *Delete Trial*{:.gui-btn} will remove the selected trial(s).
-Finally, the *Select All*{:.gui-txt} checkbox above the block will select all trials and *Invert Selection*{:.gui-btn} will uncheck all the checked trials, and check all the unchecked ones.
+They modify the trial or trials currently selected through the checkbox at the end of each line. _Shift up_{:.gui-btn} and _Shift down_{:.gui-btn} will move your selected trial(s) up and down throughout the main block of trials. _Add trial_{:.gui-btn} will add a copy of the selected trials to the bottom of the block.
+If no trial is selected, the new trial is based on the last item in the block. _Delete Trial_{:.gui-btn} will remove the selected trial(s).
+Finally, the _Select All_{:.gui-txt} checkbox above the block will select all trials and _Invert Selection_{:.gui-btn} will uncheck all the checked trials, and check all the unchecked ones.

-If you select a trial in the block, then go to *File*{:.gui-btn} > *Copy To*{:.gui-btn}, you can copy that trial into the pre-trial, inter-trial, and/or post-trial spaces. *File*{:.gui-btn} > *Set Selected*{:.gui-txt} will let you type in the values you want for each parameter in the selected trial, though this is not recommended as it's generally faster to select from the list of imported items.
+If you select a trial in the block, then go to _File_{:.gui-btn} → _Copy To_{:.gui-btn}, you can copy that trial into the pre-trial, inter-trial, and/or post-trial spaces. _File_{:.gui-btn} → _Set Selected_{:.gui-txt} will let you type in the values you want for each parameter in the selected trial, though this is not recommended as it's generally faster to select from the list of imported items.

 ## Pre, Inter, and Post trials are not required

 If you do not wish to have a pre-trial in your experiment, simply erase the mode and hit enter.
 Leaving the mode blank will disable this section.
 The same can be done for inter-trial and post-trial, but the block trials must have at least one condition.

-*Note that you must do this if you do not want a pre-trial, inter-trial, and/or post-trial.
+Note that you must do this if you do not want a pre-trial, inter-trial, and/or post-trial.
 If you leave the mode as 1 but do not provide the necessary parameters for a condition in mode 1, you will get errors when you try to run the experiment.
-You must disable any of these three that are not going to be used.*
+You must disable any of these three that are not going to be used.
+{:.info}

 ## Frame Index

 The frame index can be set in any mode, and will dictate where in the pattern library the animation will start.
-You may also enter *r*{:.gui-txt} instead of a number as the frame index.
+You may also enter _r_{:.gui-txt} instead of a number as the frame index.
 This tells the screens to start at a random frame within the frame library.

 ## Infinite loop pre-trial